 Be sure to discuss these possible sources and options with your Loan Officer.
 He or she will be able to help determine what sources will best suit your situation, the regulations that may be in effect for each, and what documentation you will need to provide.

-This is a very popular request.
-Over the years, maybe you have vacationed somewhere and rented a place by the week.
-Then, the dream starts materializing that this could be a permanent vacation spot and owning a second home would be ideal!
+Maybe you’ve vacationed somewhere and rented a place by the week.
+Then, the dream starts materializing that this could be a permanent vacation spot, and owning another home would be ideal!

 Assuming that a buyer could afford the two homes, this would be a great way to prepare for the enjoyment of a vacation property.
 Learn about the area, vacation there, buy a home in the area, enjoy using it, and, once retired, really use it a lot!